 Every 10 minutes it writes an entry to the log file, warning about the disk-full condition.

-To alleviate the problem, you can take the following actions:
+To alleviate the problem, take the following actions:

 To continue, you only have to free enough disk space to insert all records.

-To abort the thread, you must use mysqladmin kill.
+Alternatively, to abort the thread, use mysqladmin kill.
 The thread is aborted the next time it checks the disk (in one minute).

 Other threads might be waiting for the table that caused the disk-full condition.
 If you have several “locked” threads, killing the one thread that is waiting on the disk-full condition enables the other threads to continue.